June 30th

 Commentary:

-If one displays anger all the time while an onlooker continuously keeps his calm, then how long can an angry man keep his temper?
-He would feel like he is kicking his arms and legs against the air - and no matter how much he tries, he can't hurt the air.
+If one expresses anger all the time while an onlooker continuously keeps his calm, then how long can an angry man keep his temper?
+He would feel like he is kicking his arms and legs against the air—no matter how much he tries, he can't hurt the air.
 Eventually, he will learn to keep his calm because he has no choice.
 Anger is won over with calmness.

 When immoral laws are exercised, they are won over with morality.
 No matter how many devious plans are made, good triumphs over evil in the end.

 Winning over lies is as simple as telling the truth!
 Honesty keeps the mind and soul peaceful.
-Lies will not stand a chance in front of truth.
+Lies will not stand a chance in front of the truth.
 Also, it is so much easier to be honest than not.
-When telling the truth one doesn't have to keep track of all their lies, nor carry the fear of being caught :).
-More importantly, truthfulness is the only path when one's quest is the 'ultimate truth'.
+When telling the truth one doesn't have to keep track of all their lies, nor carry the fear of being caught!
+More importantly, truthfulness is the only path when one's quest is: the ultimate truth.
 Speaking the truth becomes a win-win situation for everyone.

 pada vigrahaH: